 You can labor at your own pace, eat and drink as you please, and birth in any position that feels best (even in water!).
 You are essentially in charge of your birth experience.

-After the baby is born, your midwife stays for a couple hours to make sure everyone is settled and support breastfeeding.
+After the baby is born, your midwife stays for a couple hours to make sure everyone is settled and give support breastfeeding.

 What's really unique and special about home birth midwives is that they visit your home for days and weeks after the birth to support the transition of having a new baby.